Minimum wage in the United States

 Employers have to pay workers the highest minimum wage of those prescribed by federal, state, and local laws.
-In August 2022, 30 states and the District of Columbia had minimum wages higher than the federal minimum.
-As of July 2025, 22 states and the District of Columbia have minimum wages above the federal level, with Washington State ($16.66) and the District of Columbia ($17.95) the highest.
-In 2019, only 1.6 million Americans earned no more than the federal minimum wage—about ~1% of workers, and less than ~2% of those paid by the hour.
-Less than half worked full time; almost half were aged 16–25; and more than 60% worked in the leisure and hospitality industries, where many workers received tips in addition to their hourly wages.
-No significant differences existed among ethnic or racial groups; women were about twice as likely as men to earn minimum wage or less.
+As of July 2025, 22 states and the District of Columbia have minimum wages above the federal level.
+In 2024, 843,000 hourly paid workers earned the federal minimum wage or less, representing 1.0 percent of hourly paid workers.
+Workers under age 25 accounted for 43 percent of that group, and nearly three quarters worked in service occupations, mostly in food preparation and serving jobs.
+The estimates exclude overtime pay, tips, and commissions and do not measure coverage under federal, state, or local minimum-wage laws.

 In January 2020, almost 90% of Americans earning the minimum wage were earning more than the federal minimum wage due to local minimum wages.
-The effective nationwide minimum wage (the wage that the average minimum-wage worker earns) was $11.80 in May 2019; this was the highest it had been since at least 1994, the earliest year for which effective-minimum-wage data are available.
+In May 2019, nationwide, the average minimum-wage worker earned $11.80 per hour; this was the highest it had been since at least 1994, the earliest year for which effective-minimum-wage data are available.

 In 2021, the Congressional Budget Office estimated that incrementally raising the federal minimum wage to $15 an hour by 2025 would impact 17 million employed persons but would also reduce employment by ~1.4 million people.
 Additionally, 900,000 people might be lifted out of poverty and potentially raise wages for 10 million more workers.
 Furthermore, the increase would be expected to cause prices to rise and overall economic output to decrease slightly, and increase the federal budget deficit by $54 billion over the next 10 years.
 (Note: See the section on Employment for more detailed findings from this study, including employment estimates on raising the wage to $10 or $12 per hour.)
 An Ipsos survey in August 2020 found that support for a rise in the federal minimum wage had grown substantially during the COVID-19 pandemic, with 72% of Americans in favor, including 62% of Republicans and 87% of Democrats.
 A March 2021 poll by Monmouth University Polling Institute, conducted as a minimum-wage increase was being considered in Congress, found 53% of respondents supporting an increase to $15 an hour and 45% opposed.